Does the Loch Ness Monster really exist?

 Did we find the monster?

 The Jacobite Cruises boat departs from below the Loch Ness Clansman Hotel.
-The drive to Urquart Castle takes half an hour.
-This ruined castle is located on a small peninsula that juts out into the lake.
+The boat ride to Urquart Castle takes half an hour.
+These castle ruins are located on a small peninsula that juts out into the lake.
 It was once one of the largest castles in Scotland.
 Although it is only a ruin today, you can guess how imposing the castle once towered over the lake.
-She was exposed to many attacks for 500 years.
-You can find out more about the history of the castle in the visitor center above the castle ruins.
-Time for this is planned for the boat trip.
-In an hour you can easily climb the hill above the ruins and see them from ever new angles along the way.
+It was exposed to many attacks for 500 years.
+You can find out more about the history of the castle in the visitor center on the hill above the castle ruins.
+Time for this is planned during the boat trip.
+In an hour you can easily climb the hill above the ruins and see them from new angles along the way.

 Urquart Castle on our Loch Ness Tour